wangyang325/MasterCardAssignment/README.md

       ### Solution:

         Use the Shiro to make the token and check user.

-        Use the Shiro to limit the access of restful api.
+        Use the Shiro to limit the access of restful api. [@RequiresPermissions]

-        Use the session (store into Redis) to share the token and user info.
+        Use the session (store into Redis) to share the token and user info between the microservices.

         Use the user -> role -> permission model to implement the permission management.